Erfaan-Rostami/Deep-Learning/README.md

  http://deeplearning.cs.cmu.edu/
  -  the page "<a href="https://distill.pub/2017/momentum/" >Why Momentum Really Works</a>" is a popular story about momentum by <a href="http://gabgoh.github.io/"> Gabriel Goh </a>.
 ## Convolutional Networks
-- useful links and papers:
+- Useful links and papers:

    &diams; <a href="https://www.geeksforgeeks.org/depth-wise-separable-convolutional-neural-networks/"> Depth wise Separable Convolutional Neural Networks </a>